 Relevance and Use of Unlevered Beta

-- Unlevered beta is used when an investor wants to measure the performance of a stock which is publicly traded in relation to market movements without the positive effect of debt taken up the company.
+- Unlevered beta is used when an investor wants to measure the performance of a stock, which is publicly traded in relation to market movements without the positive effect of debt taken up the company.
 A levered beta indicates the sensitivity of a company’s stock price to overall market movements.
-A positive levered beta indicates that when market performance is good then stock prices will rise and negative levered beta indicates that when market performance is poor then stock prices will fall down.
+A positive levered beta indicates that when market performance is good, then stock prices will rise, and negative levered beta indicates that when market performance is poor, stock prices will fall.

 - Investors calculate unlevered beta and use it for comparison by stripping off the impact of debt in the capital structure of the company.

-- Also, various equity analysts, use this beta to build various financial models for their investors which provide more information than just a basic scenario.
+- Also, various equity analysts use this beta to build multiple financial models for their investors, which provide more information than just a basic scenario.

-- Also, another factor to be kept in mind is that if a company has high debt to equity ratio but all debt is rated AAA then it has inherently less risk than a company which has high debt to equity ratio but has debt that is rated below the investment grade.
+- Also, another factor to be kept in mind is that if a company has a high debt to equity ratio, but all debt is rated AAA.
+It has inherently less risk than a company with a high debt to equity ratio but has a debt rated below the investment grade.

-Unlevered Beta formula is the measurement of the risk of a company with the impact of debt.
-It measures the risk of the business of the firm which is unleveraged to the risk of the market.
-It will always be lower than the levered beta since it strips off the debt component which adds to the risk.
+The Unlevered Beta formula is the measurement of the risk of a company with the impact of debt.
+It measures the risk of the business of the firm, which is unleveraged to the risk of the market.
+It will always be lower than the levered beta since it strips off the debt component, which adds to the risk.

-If the unlevered beta is positive, then the investors will invest in this particular stock when the prices are expected to rise and if the unlevered beta is negative then the investors will invest in the stock when the prices are expected to fall.
+If the unlevered beta is positive, investors will invest in this particular stock when the prices are expected to rise.
+If the unlevered beta is negative, investors will invest in the stock when the prices are expected to fall.
 It measures the performance and volatility of stock without the tax advantages of debt.
-As the effect of debt is removed, companies with varying capital structure can be compared to measure how risky a particular company’s assets are.
+As the effect of debt is removed, companies with varying capital structures can be compared to measure how risky a particular company’s assets are.